lugnitdgp/Online-Judge/README.md

 ## Working

 Initially the user chooses a language in the code editor and starts to write the answer based on the coding question.
 When the user submits the answer, the answer passes to the server.
-In the server a task id is being created in the PostgreSQL and the job is being sent to the Redis queue.
+In the server a task id is being created in the PostgreSQL and the job is being sent to the RabbitMQ/Redis message queue.
 Then celery picks up the job and executes it in a sandbox environment which is developed using C. This helps to increase security and prevents malicious code injection attacks on the platform.
 When the job finishes execution the result is sent to the frontend using long poling.
 In this way the system verifies the users code, evaluate it and generates it ranking based on scores from other peers.

 You can check out the code executor part of the project [here](https://github.com/lugnitdgp/OJ_CodeExecutor).
 ## Documentation to help with Celery